 One of the smallest whale species which is critically endangered is the sperm whale which is only one inch long.
 It is believed that this particular species is likely to become extinct soon due to being hit by a ship or being eaten by another whale.
 The black bear, beluga and pilot whale are also thought to be on the brink of extinction.
 There are very few baleen whales which are currently alive and breeding at this time.

-In order to save these rare animals, many governments are now working hard to help establish programmes which focus on preserving the blue whales for future generations.
-There are also many organisations which aim to raise the awareness of people and provide information on the threats faced by blue whales.
-If you want to make sure that blue whales are not hunted and endangered, then it is important to join and support these groups and programmes.
+In order to save these rare animals, many governments are now working hard to help establish programs which focus on preserving the blue whales for future generations.
+There are also many organizations which aim to raise the awareness of people and provide information on the threats faced by blue whales.
+If you want to make sure that blue whales are not hunted and endangered, then it is important to join and support these groups and programs.
 You can find out what these groups are doing by visiting their websites.